iforgottosave/demons-souls-cheat-sheet/README.md

 # This is still W.I.P. since 03/02/2024.
 This banner will be removed when all adaptations are done and all changes between the original and remake version have been implemented.
-# Demon's Souls Remasterd Cheat Sheet
+# Demon's Souls Remake Cheat Sheet

 To view the cheat sheet [click here](https://laerositus.github.io/demons-souls-remastered-cheat-sheet/)